-Candidates may use illustrative material, eg photographs, if this seems appropriate to their topic, but are not allowed to use written notes of any kind.
+Candidates may use illustrative material, eg photographs, if this seems appropriate to the are not allowed to use written notes of any kind.

 For mark scheme, see Table B of the Marking Instructions.

 Test 3: General (unprepared) Conversation (about 5 minutes) 30 marks